prismify-co/ko/README.md

   $ ko install RECIPE

 ARGUMENTS
-  RECIPE  The name of the recipe or the repository where the recipe
+  RECIPE  The name of the recipe or the repository where the recipe (e.g. "tailwind", org/repo, github:org/repo)

 OPTIONS
   -c, --cache